 Why Do You Need A Minimum Viable Product?

-As stated in the previous section, an MVP development services only displays essential features that will readily solve the problems of an end-user or customer.
+As stated in the previous section, an MVP development service only displays essential features that will readily solve the problems of an end-user or customer.
 Every other thing can only be developed and added as soon as user feedback has been reviewed.

 There is a common erroneous belief that organizations build minimum viable product solutions to accelerate time to market.
 However, it is more common for startups to develop the product in order to verify economic viability.